Axieof/GoRide/README.md

 ## Project Description

-This project is an assignment of my Emergin Trends in IT(ETI) Module.
+This project is an assignment of my Emerging Trends in IT(ETI) Module.
 The assignment was to design a Ride-Sharing Platform with the use of Microservice Architecture, written in Go with the use of MYSQL as a database and HTML/CSS for the FrontEnd

+---
 ## Setup Instructions

 Each Service requires the Go [Echo Framework](https://echo.labstack.com/guide/) package, with the database service needing the mysql sql driver package